Setting Up Utilities in Temple, TX

 Internet FAQ

-Fiber internet offers the fastest speeds in Temple, with providers like AT&T delivering up to 5 Gbps.
-Fiber connections provide symmetrical upload and download speeds and are ideal for households with multiple users or devices.
+Fiber internet offers the fastest speeds in Temple, with some providers delivering up to 5 Gbps.
+Fiber provides symmetrical upload and download speeds and is ideal for households with multiple users or heavy streaming demands.

-Yes, satellite providers like Viasat and HughesNet serve rural areas around Temple where cable and fiber may not reach.
-T-Mobile Home Internet's fixed wireless service may also be available depending on cellular coverage in your location.
+Yes, satellite providers like Viasat and HughesNet serve rural areas where cable and fiber are unavailable.
+Fixed wireless options from T-Mobile and Verizon may also reach some outlying locations depending on tower coverage.

 Natural gas service in Temple

-Natural gas service in Temple is provided exclusively by Atmos Energy, as gas utilities are not deregulated in Texas.
-Many Temple homes use natural gas for heating, water heaters, and cooking appliances, though all-electric homes are also common.
-To start service, contact Atmos Energy at 888-286-6700 or visit atmosenergy.com.
-A technician appointment is required to activate service, and someone must be present at the property during the scheduled window.
+Natural gas service in Temple is provided exclusively by Atmos Energy, as Texas has not deregulated natural gas utilities.
+Residents cannot choose alternative gas suppliers.
+Natural gas is commonly used in Temple homes for heating, water heaters, cooking appliances, and clothes dryers.
+To set up service, contact Atmos Energy at 888-286-6700 or visit atmosenergy.com.
+An in-person technician appointment is required for all new activations.

-Deposit requirements are based on a credit check.
-Providing your Social Security Number during signup helps determine if a deposit is needed.
-Typical residential deposits are around $90 and are refundable after approximately one year of good payment history.
-A $60 connection fee may also apply.
+Deposit requirements are based on credit history.
+Providing your Social Security number during signup determines if a deposit is needed.
+Typical deposits are around $90, plus a $60 start-up fee.
+Deposits are generally refundable after 12 months of good payment history.

 Common questions about utilities in Temple